 Secondary Education - B.S.E.

-Our curriculum in Secondary Education is designed to be rigorous and challenging and to provide both depth and breadth of knowledge in Biology sufficient that our graduates become outstanding teachers.
-Our philosophy is that because biology is a science that requires a basic understanding of the physical world as revealed by the physical sciences, our future biology teachers should have a solid grounding in the physical sciences.
+Our curriculum in Secondary Education is rigorous and designed to provide expertise in both Biology and Education, to ensure that our graduates become outstanding teachers.
+The biology content of our curriculum is provided by our department, while the education content is provided by the Department of Educational Foundations in our School of Education.
+One of our guiding philosophies is that future biology teachers should have a solid grounding in the physical sciences because biology is a science that requires a basic understanding of the physical world.
 Thus this program includes extensive coursework in Chemistry, Physics, and Mathematics.
 It also includes a strong liberal arts orientation.
 Our goal is to prepare our students to meet the challenges of today's world and to be ready for the unknown challenges of the future.
 Thus we believe that the best training for the future is to become a lifelong learner.
 The Biology faculty at Millersville is a group of such learners who attempt to teach students how to be critical thinkers because critical thinkers make the best teachers.

 Our BSE students also benefit greatly from a campus with rich resources and expertise in a wide range of related subspecialties.
 Rigorous programs and outstanding faculties in meteorology, geology, chemistry, oceanography, environmental biology, and geography enhance the strength of our program.
 The Millersville University Environmental Institute (MUCES) serves as an organizational framework for all these programs and involves faculty, students and off-campus organizations in partnerships dedicated to research and education on matters relating to the understanding, management, and protection of the natural resources of the lower Susquehanna region.